-Each Fall and Spring semester the seminary sponsors the Spiritual Formation Colloquium on most Thursdays from 11:55 to 1:10 p.m.
-The Colloquium typically alternates between community worship services in Logsdon Chapel and small group meetings.
-Colloquium is followed by a lunch for the whole Logsdon community.
-The Colloquium involves guided theological reflection and dialogue within the graduate theological community.
-Although Colloquium is required for all master's-level students during part of their programs, all students, faculty, and staff are encouraged to participate regularly.
+The Spiritual Formation Colloquium is held on Thursdays during the Fall and Spring semesters.
+The Colloquium involves a chapel worship service or other formative experience followed by a community lunch.
+The Colloquium involves worship, guided theological reflection, and dialogue within the graduate theological community.
+Although Colloquium is required for all master's-level students during their programs, all students, faculty, and staff are encouraged to participate regularly.
 Occasionally, chapel services are held at alternate times that are announced through the Office of the Associate Dean for Academics.
+Transcript credit is assigned for completion of colloquium; however, that credit is not computed in a student's grade point average (GPA) and does not require a tuition payment.